rlucente-se-jboss/fdo-aio-demo/README.md

 ### Adjust demo settings
-These instructions assume that the `fdo-aio-demo` git repository is copied to your own home directory on the RHEL FDO server.
+These instructions assume that the `fdo-aio-demo` git repository is copied to your own home directory on your FDO server instance.

 You'll need to customize the settings in the `demo.conf` script to include your Red Hat Subscription Manager (RHSM) credentials to